Kondor Path Tours

 Whoever says he has not sinned gluttony with the unsurpassed taste of a doradito and juicy grilled chicken does not know what is lost.

 Its taste is opposed to using the fork and the knife because its only smell sends us the most spontaneous pleasure.
-THE DORADITO had accompanied us for more than 60 years when ingenious Roger Schuler and Franz Ulrich founded La Granja Azul.
+THE DORADITO had accompanied us for over 60 years when ingenious Roger Schuler and Franz Ulrich founded La Granja Azul.
 We recommend you try a sour pisco appetizer and, for dessert, picarones.
 You will not regret it.
 La Caravana serves the traditional grilled chicken with mashed potatoes, peach, pineapple, guindón, and maraschinos with the emblematic establishment.

 THE CHICHA DE JORA.
 NECTAR OF THE GODS